 The Bichon Frise.

-The Bichon Frise or, “curly lap dogs”, were revered in the royal palaces of Spain and France.
+The Bichon Frise or, “curly lap dogs”, were revered in the Royal palaces of Spain and France.
 Ever popular today, Holidays4Dogs takes a look at the fascinating history of the Bichon Frise.

 These tough little dogs have a long ancestry going back to a breed known as the Barbet, or Water Spaniel.
 There were four types of Bichon which evolved from the Barbet and all originated in the Mediterranean area.
-They were known as the Bichon Maltais, the Bichon Bolognaise, The Bichon Havanese and the Bichon Tenerife.
-The latter variety later became known as the Bichon Frise we know and love today.

 History.

-By the end of the 19th Century, however, the Bichon Frise fell out of favour and went into decline.
-A few dogs could be found among street entertainers, but they were generally regarded as street pests and were often the companions of beggars.
+A few dogs could be found among street entertainers, but they were generally regarded as street pests and companions of beggars.

 As a result, the status of these little dogs plummeted from pampered pets of royalty to little more than scruffy little street dogs.
 Only the strongest of these dogs survived.